Looking for tips on buying clothes on eBay? I’ve got ten of my best tips for you today!

-2. Another of top eBay buying tips is if you find something you like then have a look at the seller’s other items.
-They might be selling some other clothes that you also like!
-It’s often a lot cheaper to package several items together and post them, than it is to post two separate parcels, so a lot of sellers will offer a postage discount for multiple items.
+Another top eBay buying tip is if you find something you like then have a look at the seller’s other items.
+They might be selling some other clothes that you also like in your size!
+It’s often a lot cheaper to package several items together and post them than it is to post two separate parcels.
+Therefore a lot of sellers will offer a postage discount for multiple items.
 If it’s not specified, email the seller to ask.

-4. If you are looking for something on eBay and are unable to find it you can set up an alert, whereby you will be contacted when someone lists an item on eBay that matches your search criteria.
+If you are looking for something on eBay and are unable to find it you can set up an alert.
+This means you will be contacted when someone lists an item on eBay that matches your search criteria.

-5. When it comes to buying baby clothes on eBay I would tend to avoid buying individual items of clothing as postage costs don’t make it particularly cost effective.
-For best value stick to buying bundles of clothing – just type in, for example “boys bundle 9 12 months” to search for all the boys 9-12 month bundles.
-I also find buying bundles of basics such as vests and sleepsuits very cost effective – once I bought 15 vests for 99p and £3.00 postage.
+When it comes to buying baby clothes on eBay I tend to avoid buying individual items of clothing as postage costs don’t make it particularly cost-effective.
+For best value stick to buying bundles of clothing.
+Just type in, for example, “boys bundle 9 12 months” to search for all the boys 9-12 month bundles.
+I also find buying bundles of basics such as vests and sleepsuits very cost-effective – once I bought 15 vests for 99p and £3.00 postage.